shadowed1/SlowBurnOpenTree/README.md

 * Full integration with the [Community Tech Tree](https://spacedock.info/mod/534/Community%20Tech%20Tree)
 * Progress through the probes tech line to unlock MechJeb modules
 * Mod parts placed automatically based on their location in the stock tree
+* Does not currently support additional mods other than Mechjeb